-Transparent Hands Foundation is currently funding the surgeries of poor people of Pakistan.
+Transparent Hands Foundation is currently funding the surgeries of deserving people of Pakistan.
 In Pakistan, more than 70 million of total population is living below the poverty line.
-These people are not fortunate to have basic necessaities of life including food and water.
+These people are not fortunate to have basic necessities of life including food and water.
 If they get sick, they have no means to get medical treatment.
 On top of that, when they require surgical treatment, they have to rely on local hospitals.
 In these hospitals, they are put on a long waiting list for free treatment.

 DONATE NOW AND SAVE LIVES